johnpatramanis/Proteomic_Pipeline/README.md

-If your bam files are aligned to a different species or reference genome, then things will get more complicated as other files need to be re-adjusted. if you want to target different proteins than the enamel presets, then you also need to make some adjustments.
-These are described in step number 7 & 8.
+If your bam files are aligned to a different species or reference genome, then you need to run the 'Dataset_Initiatialization' pipeline, to create the required files for the translation of your target proteins.

 To sum up:
 a) Bam files along with their bai index file should be in the Dataset_Construction/Workspace/1_OG_BAM_FILES/